Museum of Decorative Arts, Isfahan

 The museum of decorative arts in Isfahan was founded in 1995.
-More than 3000 artworks from the Safavid and Qajar era are kept in the museum.
-The building of the museum belongs to the era of Abbas I. The building was constructed during the era of Abbas I as a part of Charbagh Palace.
-There is a multi-storey tower beside the museum, which belongs to the Qajar era.
-The tower was used at first as watchtower and then as jail.
-The tower does not have any kind of decorations, bit it is regarded as a notable relic of the Safavid architecture.
+More than 3000 artworks from the Safavid and Qajar eras are kept in the museum.

+The building of the museum was constructed during the reign of Abbas I as a part of the Charbagh Palace.
+There is a Qajar era multi-storey tower beside the museum which was originally used as a watchtower and later as a jail.
+The tower does not have any kind of decorations, but is regarded as a notable relic of Safavid architecture.